Learning The Major Arcana Cards: What Do They All Mean?

 Justice – #11

-Just as its name implies, Justice reminds you that whatever you’re passing through at the moment is based on your past decisions.
+Just as its name implies, Justice reminds you that whatever you’re going through is based on your past decisions.

 The Hanged Man – #12

-When this card shows up in your reading, it’s time to make some sacrifices and let things go or detach yourself from a situation.
+When the Hanged Man card appears in your reading, it’s time to make sacrifices, let things go, or detach yourself from a situation.

 the hanged man